GoogleCloudPlatform/compute-image-packages/README.md

 ### Generate Deb/Rpm Package
 You may generate a .deb or .rpm package with the script under the directory ./generate_packages.
 To do this:

-1. Log in to your target machine.
+1. We use FPM to generate packages.
+Please install it from https://github.com/jordansissel/fpm.
-1. Clone the repository with
+2. Clone the repository with

         git clone https://github.com/GoogleCloudPlatform/compute-image-packages.git

-2. Switch to generate-packages directory:
+3. Switch to generate-packages directory:

         cd compute-image-packages/generate-packages

-3. Install the dependencies:

-        sudo ./install-dependencies.sh

 4. Execute the script ./generate_packages.sh.
 It will generate both .deb and .rpm packages.
 You may also run the script with -r or -d parameter if you only want .rpm or .deb package.